niliya96/MIlestone-2/README.md

 [Link to project's github repository](https://github.com/niliya96/MIlestone-2)

-This project provides a structure for solving problems and managing their solutions with an LRU cache manager.
+This project provides a structure for solving problems and managing their solutions with a LRU cache manager.
 Particularly, the following problem sovlers were implemented:
 1. StringReverse - reverse any string
 2. Graph Searching Algorithms: Best First Search, A*, BFS, DFS